MorrellLAB/DoesNaughtCompute/Genomic_Ranges_and_Arithmetic/Data-Slides/README.md

 # Toy Data

-Data in this directory is taken from [Vince Buffalo's *Bioinformatics Data Skills* GitHub Repository](https://github.com/vsbuffalo/bds-files).
+Data in this directory is toy data created from Morrell Lab barley genomic data.

 Please download this data onto your computer before you start the exercises.